 Summer programs provide high school students with opportunities to explore their academic interests and spark new passions.
-Also, they allow high school students to get a taste of college life and meet other students from all over the world.
+They also allow high school students to get a taste of college life and meet other students from all over the world.

-In this article, I'll provide a list of colleges throughout the United States that host summer programs for high school students.
-Furthermore, I'll give information about what pre-college summer programs are like and let you know how to select the right program for you.
+In this article, I'll provide a list of 129 colleges throughout the United States that host summer programs for high school students.
+Furthermore, I'll give you information about what pre-college summer programs are like and how you can select the right program for you.

 What Is a Pre-College Summer Program?

 A pre-college summer program offers high school students the opportunity to take classes at a college and experience college life during the summer.
-Most programs range from 1-7 weeks.
+Most programs range from one to seven weeks long.

-You can take programs that focus on such diverse subjects as writing, leadership, entrepreneurship, and engineering.
-Many summer programs offer both a residential and commuter option.
-Students can stay in dorms with their peers, or they can commute from home if they live close to the college.
+You can take programs that focus on a number of diverse subjects, such as writing, leadership, entrepreneurship, and engineering.
+Many summer programs offer both residential and commuter options.
+Students can stay in dorms with their peers or commute from home if they live close to campus.

 Furthermore, not only are students able to take classes from college professors or visiting scholars, but they’re also able to listen to lectures from alumni and participate in social activities.
 Many selective private colleges, including Stanford, Harvard, and Columbia, offer pre-college summer programs for high school students.

-Some pre-college summer programs are open enrollment (anyone can attend) and others require admission through an application process.
+Some pre-college summer programs are open enrollment (anyone can attend), while others require admission through an application process.
 The selective programs typically require teacher recommendations, application essays, and standardized test scores.
 Check a specific program's website for its admission requirements.

 While these programs can be fun and educational, most of them are expensive.
 There are some free programs and many programs that offer financial aid for qualified students, but summer programs often cost thousands of dollars.